coezbek/vtparser/README.md

 - [`echo_keys.rb`](https://github.com/coezbek/vtparser/tree/main/examples/echo_keys.rb): Echoes the keys pressed by the user
 - [`indent_cli.rb`](https://github.com/coezbek/vtparser/tree/main/examples/indent_cli.rb): Indents the output of simple command line tools
+- [`colorswap.rb`](https://github.com/coezbek/vtparser/tree/main/examples/colorswap.rb): Swaps the colors red / green in the input program
+- [`analyze.rb`](https://github.com/coezbek/vtparser/tree/main/examples/analyze.rb): Output all VT100 escape sequences written by the subprocess.
+- [`roundtrip.rb`](https://github.com/coezbek/vtparser/tree/main/examples/roundtrip.rb): Runs the given command and compares characters written by the command to the output of running the characters through the parser and serializing the actions back `to_ansi`.
+If the parser works correctly the output should be the same.

 ## Limitations